suneelpatel/Python-for-Data-Scientists/README.md

 **Return Statement** : The return statement terminates the execution of function and returns control to the calling function

+To define a Python function, you’d have to use the ‘def’ keyword before the name of your function and add parentheses to its end, followed by a colon(:).

+Python uses indentation to indicate blocks instead of brackets to make codes more readable.

+The "rules" for naming a function are the same as naming a variable.
+It begins with either letter from A-Z, a-z in both upper & lower cases or an underscore(_).
+The rest of its name can contain underscores(_), digits(0-9), any letters in upper or lower case.

+A reserved keyword may not be chosen as an identifier.
+Good usage of grammar to ensure enhanced readability of code.
+It is good practice to name a Python function according to what it does. use a docstring right under the first line of a function declaration.
+This is a documentation string, and it explains what the function does.

+## Types Of Python Functions

+There are many types of Python Functions.
+And each of them is very vital in its own way.
+The following are the different types of Python Functions:

+#### 1. Python Built-in Functions
+#### 2. Python Recursion Functions
+#### 3. Python Lambda Functions
+#### 4. Python User-defined Functions

 ### Built-in-Functions